4 arrested after cache of weapons found in hotel near upcoming MLB All-Star Game in Denver - Local News 8

 Serikawa was charged with investigation of possession of a controlled substance with intent to distribute.
 Serikawa also had a warrant from another jurisdiction, police said.

+Ricardo Rodriguez said he met the other suspects the day before the arrests and that they had multiple firearms, including a sniper rifle and several assault rifles, as well as drugs.

+He says he believed the guns were intended to be sold or traded.

-CNN has been unable to reach any of the individuals arrested and is trying to determine if they have legal representation.
+CNN reached out to the other three individuals arrested and is trying to determine if they have legal representation.

 Sage Hospitality, the operator of the Maven Hotel, released a statement saying it was “incredibly proud that our team swiftly alerted the authorities in this instance.”